AlexanderLutsenko/nobuco/README.md

 The simple lazy approach makes wonders in most situations, but sometimes it produces suboptimal graphs.
 Consider the code below.
 Imagine this is some sort of text processing network.
-It first applies a GRU layer which assumes the inputs do not have a channel dimension, so its input/output layouts are the same in both pytorch and tensorflow.
+It first applies a GRU layer which assumes the inputs do not have a channel dimension, so its input/output layouts are the same in both Pytorch and Tensorflow.
 But then, the outputs are passed to a couple of 1D convolutions which are channel-aware.
 Because of that, a transpose op must be put in the converted graph.